osg-htc/dosar/docs/ASP2026/16-AIExercise.md

 CLASS_TOKEN = "replace_me"
 ```

 Replace `replace_me` with the token written on the whiteboard.
+But only at the top, not other instances further down in the code.
 Save and close.

 **Step 3 — Run it**